sxnmgxr/docker-shell/README.md

 |---  bin                  # Contain the main Bash script
 |---  lib                  # Component of the Bash script
 |---  README.md            # Project documentation

+---

+##🚧 Future Plans
+**Docker Hub Login & Push/Pull**:
+Soon, the script will support Docker Hub authentication to allow you to easily log in, push images to your Docker Hub repositories, and pull images directly from the CLI.